RPGroup-PBoC/mscl_survival/doc/supplemental_information_C_survival_classification.md

 &nbsp;&nbsp;&nbsp;&nbsp; We defined a survival event as a cell that went on to divide at least twice in the several hours following the applied osmotic shock.
-In nearly all of our experiments, cells which did not survive an osmotic shock exhibited extensive necrotic death with complete loss of phase contrast, extensive blebbing and bursting of the membrane, and loss of structural intensity.
-An example field across time is shown below in [@Fig:phase_death] where the cells exhibit necrotic death.
+In nearly all of our experiments, cells which did not survive an osmotic shock exhibited necrosis with loss of phase contrast, extensive blebbing and bursting of the membrane, and the presence of dark aggregates at the cell poles.
+An example field across time is shown below in
+[@Fig:phase_death] where the cells are necrotic.
 We have also included a supplementary video of this field (Video S1).
-Occasionally, we observed cells which did not obviously display necrotic death yet did not undergo one or two division events.
+On occasion, we observed cells which did not obviously display the aforementioned death criteria yet did not undergo one or two division events.
 These cells were not counted in our experiments and were not included in the final tally of survival versus death.
 Across our 2822 single cell measurements, such “no